-This Prospectus provides important information about the Company.
-You should read the entire document.
+This Prospectus provides important information about the Company and should be read in its entirety.
 If you have any questions about the Shares being offered under this Prospectus, or any other matter relating to an investment in the Company, you should consult your professional adviser.